AP source: Russian missiles cross into Poland during strike - KESQ

 Associated Press

 KYIV, Ukraine (AP) — Russia pounded Ukraine’s energy facilities Tuesday with its biggest barrage of missiles yet, striking targets across the country and causing widespread blackouts.
-A senior U.S. intelligence official said missiles crossed into NATO member Poland, where two people were killed.
+A senior U.S. intelligence official said missiles crossed into NATO member Poland and killed two people.

 A second person told The Associated Press that apparent Russian missiles struck a site in Poland about 15 miles from the Ukrainian border.